imouzon/imouzon.github.io/_posts/2014-10-27-vim-and-the-shell.md

 ##My computer :(

-I have been using the same computer (a 2011 MacBook Air) for just over three years now.
+I have been using the same MacBook Air for just over three years now.
-It has been a great computer but occasionally I have some issues, most of which revolve around memory issues.
+It has been a great computer and I think that it has a lot of life left in it, but occasionally it has some issues, most of which revolve around memory.
-When I am using R to work with large data sets and have more non-essential files stored on my computer than usual, I encounter kernal panics, runaway processes, and extreme sluggishness with everything about the computer, including mouse movement.
+When I am using R to work with large data sets and have more non-essential files stored on my computer than usual, I encounter kernal panics, runaway processes, and extreme sluggishness in every aspect of the computer include mouse movement and changing window focus.
 The whole computer becomes essentially unusable, the code usually never finishes running and I have to start over.
-I would happily trade almost any other problem in my life (which is essentially "I can't watch youtube and code") for these computer issues, but it has been especially galling during the last year.
+I would happily trade almost any other problem in my life (which is essentially "I can't watch youtube and code") for more of these computer issues, but it has been especially galling during the last year.

 ##I've been doing a lot of data mining